xnmrph/silly-fox/README.md

+# Probably broken on newer version as its not maintained

 # silly-fox
 Personal Firefox css. a Frankenstein compilation of different repos and tweaks, notably [Rounded-Fox](https://github.com/Etesam913/rounded-fox).
 Named because I'm a silly little kitten or something... idk...